EricssonResearch/dnt/doc/config_format.md

-# Specification for the config file format of R2DTWO 6.0 and above
+# Specification for the config file format of DNT 6.0 and above

 We use a simple INI format for the config.
 The INI format is not formally specified, and variations in syntax exist in the parser implementations.
 We expect the most basic variant: single-line `key=value` elements, any number of whitespace around the = sign, section headers with the `[name]` syntax, and we assume no ordering of the keys within a section.
 Comments start with '#' or ';' and last until the end of the line.
 Comments can appear at the end of data lines, but not after section headers.
 Multi-line strings or comments are not supported.